rapharbk/LearningPython/README.md

 ### Day 4 -
 Today, I dedicated about 2 hours to studying.
 We worked on creating a game called "SecretWord," and later on, I attempted to make an improved version by adding hints.
 It might not be the most impressive thing in the world, but it's functioning, which is definitely a positive outcome.

+### Day 5 -
+I delved deeper into concepts such as loops, if-else statements, and arrays.
+I also began brainstorming creative ideas to implement with Python, aiming to practice and further enhance my skills.